 The impact of Western medicine upon indigenous people is a sensitive area of study.
 Modern historians face many difficulties when discussing Western medicine’s impact: they must be cautious to avoid perpetuating the narrative that but for the timely intervention of the West, indigenous people would have been condemned to archaic, shamanic health practices.
 Conversely, they must keep in mind the fact that Western medicine’s hegemony today must in some way represent its efficacy: it would not be the world’s ‘legally and culturally dominant’ form of medical treatment if its helpfulness was not proven to at least some extent.
 The danger one must be aware of when discussing Western medicine and its influence upon indigenous people is that it is all too easy to resort to drawing a ‘stark contrast’ between ‘technology and science’ on the colonial side, and ‘religion and custom’ on the side of indigenous people.
 When examining the transference of Western medicine to India during the British Raj, the above difficulties are present.
 Solely English interests initially motivated the transference of Western medicine to India — it was not driven by a desire to welcome Indian people into the fold of Western medical discovery, but rather to protect the health of English settlers.
 As time passed and science evolved, healthcare was extended to the Indian people, but it was only after 1850 that Western healthcare truly became the dominant medical force in the nation.

 Before examining the methods used by the English to transfer their medicine to India, it is important to analyse their motivations for doing so.
 It can be argued that two things motivated the export of English medicine to India: first, a desire to protect the health of the English subjects who toiled to make India a faithful colony, and secondly, recognition of the fact that medicine could be used as a further ‘tool of Empire’ — that it was another sphere in which England could exert its influence.
 As Rabmasuban (1988) argues, the need to protect the health of English subjects in India was the overriding factor that caused the English to institute their own healthcare techniques in this new colony.
-Upon arriving in India, English troops began experiencing enormous health problems as their immune systems struggled to adjust to the new, foreign climate they were forced to occupy.
+Upon arriving in India, English troops began experiencing enormous health problems as their immune systems struggled to adjust to the new, foreign climate they were forced to occupy all the processing stages which are by the best mexico car insurance mexicaninsurance.com.
 The result of this was catastrophic for the colonial government: of all English army casualties in the 19th century, only 6% came as a result of war, with the remaining 94% stemming from disease and illness.
 Understandably, this posed an enormous public health problem to the colonial government.
 The enormity of this problem was first truly realised following the ‘threat to English power posed by the mutiny of 1857,’ as it brought with it the realisation that England’s military presence needed to be strengthened.
 Arnold (1993) supports this when discussing who Western healthcare was aimed at in India.
 He argues that the illnesses that the colonial powers targeted were ones which ‘threatened military manpower and male productive labour.’
 Improving the health of soldiers was seen to be a far more affordable alternative to importing new soldiers whenever those in India fell to illness or war.

 The second factor that motivated the English to establish their own healthcare institutions in India was a subtler one.
 MacLeod (1988) contends that a common thread runs through all colonial medicine: the idea that medicine was an ‘institution…typically of Western culture.’
 He argues that medicine was a further ‘tool of empire,’ one that served two functions: to allow the English to survive overseas, and to extend ‘colonial authority’ into an area where it would affect everyone, regardless of race or class — healthcare.
 As Frantz Fanon wrote, ‘going to see the doctor, the administrator, the constable or the mayor [became] identical moves’: medicine became another way in which indigenous peoples were forced to interact, on Western terms, with Western beliefs about how society should function.
 The statements of high-ranking colonial officials corroborate this.
 The Marquis of Wellesley (India’s Governor-General from 1798–1805) saw his — and vicariously, that of other colonial officials’ ‘mission’ as ‘stamping England’s presence indelibly on Indian soil.’
 Ultimately, it can be argued that the introduction of colonial medicine to India was largely motivated by the necessity of keeping colonial forces healthy, and was underscored by the broader goal of establishing Western hegemony over the new territory.